DH-Center-Tuebingen/spacialist-docs/docs/user/attribute-types.md

 The order of the enumeration is the time the entity was created.
 To ensure always `n`glyphs in the counter (e.g. #003) you may use the syntax `%03d`.

 ::: warning
-ThiA serial is not a persistent id, as it may change.
+This serial is not a persistent id, as it may change.
 When some entities are created at the same time or an entity type receives or loses this attribute, the enumeration will change!
 :::

 ### Import Format